arlogilbert/Office365-Chrome-Notifier/README.md

-# Office 365 Chrome Notifier
+# Office 365 Chrome Extension
-Office 365 &amp; Outlook.com notifier for chrome browsers
+Office 365 &amp; Outlook.com e-mail notifier for chrome browsers

 Unfortunately Microsoft hasn't built a chrome notifier and most of the chrome notifiers out there ask you to input access credentials to check your e-mail at a regular interal.